Welcome to Team 8-1

 Hello Parents and Students,

 We hope you are enjoying this time of year as fall turns to winter.
 Below we have some important information regarding our classes for the next few weeks.
 As always see the homework page for our most current homework for each class.
 Have a great day!

 Language Arts: Quarter 1 in ELA asks students to examine defining moments.
 Students will examine the characteristics of defining moments and throughout the quarter they will analyze and evaluate the defining moments of others in works of fiction and nonfiction.
 By the end of the quarter, students will participate in a Socratic Seminar.
 Throughout the process of preparation for the seminar, students will continue to develop their skills of reading, writing, speaking, and listening in order to have success in the final assessment.
 If you have any specific questions regarding what is occurring in your child’s ELA course, please contact their teacher.

-- Pre-Algebra: Semester 1 math class will cover The Number System and Expressions and Equations.
-Some key vocabulary: rational and irrational numbers, decimals, fractions, square roots, cubed roots, scientific notation, standard form, solving equations, substitution, and graphing.
-We practice in class on a daily basis by taking notes, working in a small group, constructing viable arguments, and doing a hands on activity (card sort, match-up, maze etc.) .
-Mini quizzes will be at the end of each week.
+- Pre-Algebra: Semester 2 math class will cover Functions, Linear Equations, Geometry, and Statistics.
+Some key vocabulary: relation, function, linear, non-linear, system of equations, substitution, graphing, slope, y-intercept, y=mx, y=mx+b, translation, reflection, rotation, dilation, etc. We practice in class on a daily basis by taking notes, working in a small group, constructing viable arguments, and doing a hands on activity (card sort, match-up, maze, etc.) .
+Friday homework quizzes will be given at the end of each week.
 Tests usually come every 4 weeks.
 Throughout the week, we use strategies such as making sense of problems, attending to precision, and looking for repeated reasoning.
 These are a few examples of the 8 mathematical practices.

 BE IN TOUCH